Ada-Developers-Academy/core-unit-2/intermediate-sql/problem-set-intermediate-sql.md

 ##### !question

 You have the following database.
-Write a SELECT statement which uses a JOIN clause to list all the order ids for all the orders which include the product named `'Widget Tsunami'`.
+Write a SELECT statement which uses a JOIN clause to list the order ids for all the orders which include the product named `'Widget Tsunami'`.

 ![Database ERD](../assets/intermediate-sql__database-relationships__problemset-products-orders-erd.svg)